garrandall/popular-music-data/tracks/i-made-it--cash-money-heroes--kevin-rudolf-birdman-jay-sean--lil-wayne.md

 High life, flippin, and get some more

 Paradise, the luxury marble floor
-When i hit, hit me full of that cash
+When I hit, hit me full of that cash
-More money than i see in a garbage can
+More money than I see in a garbage can

 Stunna island, money and the power
 Thats how we do it, make it rain make it shower